csvpath/csvpath/csvpath/matching/functions/stop.md

 ## Example

     $file.csv[*][
-                    @counting=count_lines()
+                    @counting=count()
                     stop(@counting==5)
                 ]

-This contrived example path stops the scan when the line count hits 5.
+This path stops the scan when the match count hits 5.

     $file.csv[*][ when(
                     above(